-Spica is the brightest light in the constellation Virgo the Maiden, and it is the 15th brightest star visible from anywhere on Earth.
+Spica shines at magnitude 1.04, making it the brightest light in Virgo.
+In fact, it’s the 15th-brightest star visible from anywhere on Earth.
 It’s virtually the same brightness as Antares in the constellation Scorpius, so sometimes Antares is listed as the 15th and Spica as the 16th brightest.
-No matter.
-Identify this beautiful blue-white star, and – with the Big Dipper’s help to spot it in the sky – it’ll be your friend for life.

 There are many names and stories for Spica’s constellation – Virgo – in mythology, and by association with Spica as well.
 Fewer stories refer to Spica independently.
-Many classical references refer to Virgo’s stars as a goddess or with some association with wheat or the harvest.
-In Greece and Rome she typically was Astraea, the very personification of Justice; or Persephone, daughter of Ceres.
+Many classical references refer to Virgo’s stars as a goddess or with some association with wheat or the harvest, since the sun passes through Virgo in the fall.
+In Greece and Rome she typically was Astraea, the very personification of Justice; or Persephone, daughter of Demeter.
 In Egypt, Virgo was identified with Isis, and Spica was considered her lute bearer.
 In ancient China, Spica was a special star of spring known as the Horn.

 One Arabic name was Azimech, derived from words meaning Defenseless One or Solitary One.
 This title may be in reference to Spica’s solitary status with no other bright stars nearby.
 But Spica is not the most solitary star.
 That honor goes to Fomalhaut, sometimes called the Autumn Star.